limhawjia/parkpal-backend/README.md

 The various services can be deployed easily to a server that runs Docker.
 Simply copy the folders `docker`, `main`, `scripts` along with `requirements.txt`, `docker-compose.yml` and `docker-compose.staging.yml` into your server.
 This can be done manually or through a deployment pipeline.
 Afterwards, you can choose to use `docker-compose` or `docker swarm` to automatically spin up the respective containers for the various services.

 Note that if you choose to use `docker swarm`, you would have to build the respective Docker images first and use `docker-compose.staging.yml` as it does not support build contexts in the compose file.
+If you want your database to be persistent, you can set up a Docker volume in the compose file.
 More information can be found on Docker's [official documentation](https://docs.docker.com/).

 As our services rely on certain third party applications and apis, there a few secrets that have to be injected into the Docker containers through environment variables.
 Make sure that you have these environment variables set in your server: